SAP-archive/kyma-runtime-virtual-event/exercises/02/readme.md

 ### Project Gardener

 You can install your own version of Gardener on the hyperscaler of your choice or even on a local system like openstack.
+These same options can be available when you want to deploy a cluster on your gardener system.
 ![](https://github.com/SAP-samples/kyma-runtime-virtual-event/blob/master/exercises/02/gardener_cluster_deploy_types.png)
 Once you have browsed the main website here: (https://gardener.cloud/) have a look at the documentaton page for concepts, setup guides and tutorials here (https://gardener.cloud/documentation/home/)